SaifeldeenAdel/LicenSee/README.md

 ## Running it Locally

+- Clone the SORT module to the current directory
+- Install its `requirements.txt`
+- Install `ultralytics` and `easyocr`
 - Add your footage to the current directory
 -   Edit line 10 in `main.py` with the filename of your footage.

 Run the below command and wait for the footage to be processed and view `results.csv` for the results.